How to Transform a Room with Crown Molding

 Create a new look in a room by installing crown molding to bridge the gap between walls and ceiling.
 It's easier than you think!

 You don't have to move walls to create a new look for a room.
-Thankfully, you can dramatically alter a decor by working with much more manageable details: moldings and trim.
-Along with paint color and window treatments, moldings represent the simplest way to add style and definition to any room.
+Thankfully, you can dramatically alter your decor by working with much more manageable details: moldings and trim.
+Along with paint color and window treatments, moldings are a simple way to add style and definition to any room.
 Crown molding in particular bridges the junction between walls and ceiling, a prominent location where the architectural accent can shine.
 Our directions show you how to install crown molding in just a few easy steps.

 Home centers offer a variety of premilled molding materials.
-For the pure traditionalist, or if you plan to stain the trim, the solid wood trim available in many species is the best choice, albeit a more expensive one.
+For the traditionalist, or if you plan to stain the trim, solid-wood trim available in many species is the best choice, albeit a more expensive one.
 If paint will cover your molding, consider finger-jointed wood, wood composite, or urethane trims to lower costs.

-Urethane molding trim offers additional flexibility: It's lighter weight, can be installed with just construction adhesive, and generally allows you to use heftier profiles.
+Urethane molding trim offers additional flexibility: it is lighter weight, can be installed with just construction adhesive, and generally allows you to use heftier profiles.